luisdiogo2071317/azure-docs.pt-pt/articles/event-hubs/event-hubs-dotnet-standard-getstarted-send.md

     private const string EhEntityPath = "{Event Hub path/name}";
     ```

-3. Adicionar um novo método denominado `MainAsync` para o `Program` classe, da seguinte forma:
+3. Adicione um método novo denominado `MainAsync` à classe `Program`, da seguinte forma:

     ```csharp
     private static async Task MainAsync(string[] args)
     {
         // Creates an EventHubsConnectionStringBuilder object from the connection string, and sets the EntityPath.
-        // Typically, the connection string should have the entity path in it, but for the sake of this simple scenario
+        // Typically, the connection string should have the entity path in it, but this simple scenario
-        // we are using the connection string from the namespace. var connectionStringBuilder = new EventHubsConnectionStringBuilder(EhConnectionString)
+        // uses the connection string from the namespace. var connectionStringBuilder = new EventHubsConnectionStringBuilder(EhConnectionString)
         {
             EntityPath = EhEntityPath